Petridistom/js-blog-cc/posts/2OOP.md

-In the following example I draw two separate circles that can interact with the mouse.
+In the following example I draw two separate circles using the class object method.
+Each can seperately interact with the mouse.

 <iframe width = 576 height = 366 src="https://editor.p5js.org/Petridistom/full/SfTV0PWAJ"></iframe>

-I draw each object to the screen by defining a new variable inside the setup() function, `circle1` and `circle2` for each and set this variable equal to a new Circle with my own starting values for the **posx**, **posy** and **size** parameters. ie
+I draw each circle to the screen by defining a new variable inside the setup( ) function, `circle1` and `circle2` for each and set this variable equal to a new **Circle** with my own starting values for the **posx**, **posy** and **size** parameters. ie

 ```Javascript
 circle1 = new Circle (width /3, height /2, 100);

 circle2 = new Circle (width*2 /3, height /2, 100);
 ```
- Then inside the draw() function, I call to each circle all of the functions that I defined inside the Circle class, so that the circles can move and such. ie
+ Then inside the draw( ) function, I call to each circle, the functions that are defined inside the Circle class.

  ```Javascript
   circle1.display();